-- If a user clears the IBM embedded Security Chip, all encryption keys and certificates stored on the chip will be lost and the contents of the hard disk could become unusable. - Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
+- ?
+If a user clears the IBM embedded Security Chip, all encryption keys and certificates stored on the chip will be lost and the contents of the hard disk could become unusable. - ?
+Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
 If you do, the contents of the hard disk will become unusable, and you must re-format the hard disk drive and reinstall all software.
-To clear UVM protection, open the Administrator Utility, click the Key Setup and Archive tab, and clear the UVM protection check box.
-You must shut down and restart the computer before UVM protection is disabled.
+To clear UVM protection, open the Administrator Utility, click the Key Configuration button, and clear the Use UVM Logon Protection for this Workstation instead of using Windows Logon Protection check box.
+You must restart the computer before UVM protection is disabled.